ajn96/iSensor-SPI-Buffer/REGISTER_DEFINITION.md

 * Bit3 -> DIO4

 The following default values will be used for DIO_OUTPUT_CONFIG:
-* PIN_PASS: 0x3.
-DIO1 (typically acts as IMU data ready), and DIO2 (typically acts as sync input) will be passed through using an Analog Switch.
-This allows for direct reading of the data ready signal and control over sample synchronization.
+* PIN_PASS: 0x1.
+DIO1 (typically acts as IMU data ready) will be passed through using an Analog Switch.
+This allows for direct reading of the data ready signal
-* WATERMARK_INT: 0x4.
-The buffer watermark interrupt is applied to DIO3 by default
+* WATERMARK_INT: 0x2.
+The buffer watermark interrupt is applied to DIO2 by default
-* OVERFLOW_INT: 0x0.
-The buffer overflow interrupt is disabled by default
+* OVERFLOW_INT: 0x4.
+The buffer overflow interrupt is applied to DIO3 by default
 * ERROR_INT: 0x8.
 The error interrupt is applied to DIO4 by default

 **WATERMARK_INT_CONFIG**